Progati00/FDA-FAERS-2025/README.md

 ## 📂 Dataset Information
 **Source:** [FDA FAERS Quarterly Data Extract Files](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html)
-The files contain raw data extracted from the AERS database for the indicated time range and are not cumulative.
+The files contain raw data extracted from the FAERS database for the indicated time range and are not cumulative.

 The Q2 2025 dataset contains six separate sheets: